Skip to main content

 CLI

-To skip retro generation for a single run, pass --no-retro:
+To skip retro generation for a single run when retros are enabled, pass --no-retro:

 fabro run workflow.fabro --no-retro